nfroze/nfroze/README.md

   - ECS deployment using secure Docker containers and IAM roles
 - Uses **OWASP ZAP** for post-deployment dynamic scanning
 - Focuses on realistic, scalable DevSecOps practices from infrastructure to production

-> 📌 This project is not linked to Project 4 and serves as a standalone demonstration of hands-on DevSecOps implementation.

 ---